yjjnls/bg_parser/README.md

 5.  copy member list to `member.txt` and make dir `result` in the current directory
 6.  `npm start`
 7.  parsing result will stroe in dir `result`

+1. Fork this repo to yours and clone it
+2. Login [AppVeyor](https://ci.appveyor.com) with your github
+3. Add a new project and select the `bg_parser` repo you forked
+4. Add member list (automation not supported now!)
+5. Replace the mail in config.json to yours. `"src"` must be a 163 mail, `"dst"` can be any mail.
+The parse result will mail to the `"dst"` account from `"src"` account.
+6.